 Applicable scenarios:

-What - Mission Statement
+What (what to do) – Mission statement

 Specify the content and requirements of the task to be accomplished by the AI.
 The more specific the task description, the more the AI's output will meet expectations.